 - It is always a good idea to tell your doctor when you change your exercise routine

-- There are different schools of thought regarding yoga and illnesses and or menstruation.
+- There are different schools of thought regarding yoga and illnesses.
 Take it easy if you feel you need to and consider avoiding inverted poses on your period.
 Respect your body’s needs

 What to expect

 - A typical yoga class begins in a relaxed position, everyone is asked to stay quiet to help others de-stress

 - We start with some easy breathing exercises to help us breathe deeply

 - A series of warm up poses help to loosen every part of the body

 - A series of strengthening poses will have you sitting, stretching, lying and balancing